neurocline/gsperf/README.md

 This is because I use the `usr/bin/purge` tool to reset the disk cache, and that requires admin access.
 This is temporary, but the fix is a fair amount of code.

+### Physical disk test creates and leaves 8GB test file on system

+The physical disk test reads from a file rather than directly accessing the hard disk.
+It creates a fairly large file in order to read large amounts of data, and it leaves that file in place for doing repeated tests.

+I hope to remove this need from the code soon.

 ## Why this project?